Neurone4444/Neurone4444-argus-phishradar/README.md

 - ## Example Detection
 ![ARGUS Detection](https://github.com/user-attachments/assets/0ca03e8a-4092-49ea-ac60-0788f9695b21)

 ARGUS PhishRadar does not rely only on URL reputation or blacklists.
-It inspects how a page **looks** and how it is **structured** to identify phishing login pages, credential harvesting flows and brand impersonation.
+It inspects how a page **looks** and how it is **structured** to identify phishing login pages, credential harvesting flows, brand impersonation and correlate related phishing campaigns.

 ## Visual Detection (YOLO)